stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 #### System Requirements

 FREQ-14.1
-: System SHOULD display the date each news article was posted to its original source
+: System SHOULD display the title, date, source of news article of its original source.

+FREQ-14.2
+: The system SHOULD be able to assess keywords of SOC code job descriptions and news articles to assess similarly in text analysis with methods such as cosine similarity

 ---